jatin1211/ChatGPT/README.md

 ## LEARNING ChatGPT APIs

-# OpenAI API Quickstart - SPORTBUZZ learning app
+# OpenAI API - 'How to become a ....' app

 This repo is based to learn different API and models of ChatGPT

-* { Only for learning purposes }
+` Only for learning purposes `

 ## Setup